Logo

 ...

 To be honest, I don’t see the point of using the authentication decorators that Django provides because I can easily write my own conditional logic that are easy to understand.
 No need to understand that login_required calls a function that returns a decorator.
-Maybe I’m missing something but with this information, I conclude that decorators are being overused.
-While there are some valid scenarios where decorators make sense, this isn’t one of them.
+Maybe I’m missing something but with this information, I feel like decorators are overuse.
+I need to investigate more to come to a conclusion about that.

 Conclusion